The Alarm: Post-Brixton Academy

 The band released the album Equals on In Grooves Records in July 2018.
 This was followed by the companion album Sigma, released a year later.
 Peters' wife Jules currently plays keyboards in the band, and James Stevenson plays guitar, bass guitar, bass pedals and a bass/six string double-neck guitar made for him by Gordon-Smith Guitars.

 In 2021, the band wrote and recorded the album War in 50 days, reflecting on the pandemic and lockdown situation.

 "The Red Wall of Cymru", as recorded by the Alarm, is Wales' official anthem for the Euro 2020.
 It features fans recorded in football grounds all across Wales.

 Peters died on 29 April 2025 after a battle with cancer.

+From 2025 onwards, Evan, Mike Peters' son, is fronting shows as The Alarm Presented by Evan Peters and Eddie Macdonald, and has founded The Alarm 2.0 joined by Smiley, James Stevenson, Matt Peach and Craig Adams.

+45th anniversary reunion

+The founding members of The Alarm are set to reunite for two live shows billed as Reunion, at London's The Garage, in late August 2026, to celebrate the 45th anniversary of the band and to honour the life and legacy of Mike Peters.
+Robert Latimer of the indie rock band Candid will take on lead vocals duties for both dates.
+The shows will mark more than two decades since Eddie MacDonald and Nigel Twist have played together on stage.

 Influence

 Historian Martin Johnes has argued that the band are part of the contemporary history of Wales.
 His case is based on how the Alarm reflected cultural trends within Wales, and the band are discussed in his book Wales Since 1939 (2012).